-Those Trustees who are not employees of the Advisor receive a retainer fee of \$46,000 per year, as well as reimbursement for reasonable expenses incurred in connection with attendance at scheduled Board meetings and for attendance at educational and industry conferences.
+Those Trustees who are not employees of the Advisor receive a retainer fee of \$69,000 per year, as well as reimbursement for reasonable expenses incurred in connection with attendance at scheduled Board meetings and for attendance at educational and industry conferences.

 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.
-Set forth below is the rate of compensation received by the following Independent Trustees from each Predecessor Fund for the fiscal year ending September 30, 2023.
+Set forth below is the rate of compensation received by the following Independent Trustees from for the fiscal year ending September 30, 2024.
+Trustee fees are paid by the Advisor and not by the Fund.
+Trustee compensation does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

-Aggregate Compensation from the Funds and other portfolios of the Trust Name of Person/Position FundX ETF Conservative Upgrader Fund Sustainable Impact Fund (2) FundX Upgrader Fund FundX Aggressive ETF Total Compensation from the Funds and Fund Complex Paid to Trustees (1) Gregg Keeling Independent Trustee \$9,456 \$9,691 \$1,552 \$21,511 \$3,790 \$46,000 Jan Gullett Independent Trustee \$9,456 \$9,691 \$1,552 \$21,511 \$3,790 \$46,000 Kimun Lee Independent Trustee \$9,456 \$9,691 \$1,552 \$21,511 \$3,790 \$46,000 Janet Brown Interested Trustee (3) None None None None None None
+Aggregate Compensation from the Funds and other portfolios of the Trust Name of Person/Position FundX ETF Aggressive ETF Flexible ETF (2) Conservative ETF (2) Total Compensation from the Funds and Fund Complex Paid to Trustees (1) Gregg Keeling Independent Trustee \$0 \$0 \$2,539 \$2,471 \$46,000 Jan Gullett Independent Trustee \$0 \$0 \$2,539 \$2,471 \$46,000 Kimun Lee Independent Trustee \$0 \$0 \$2,539 \$2,471 \$46,000 Janet Brown Interested Trustee (3) None None None None None

-(1) For the fiscal year ended September 30, 2023 Trustees' fees and expenses in the amount of \$138,000 were paid by the Trust.
+(1) For the fiscal year ended September 30, 2024 Trustees' fees and expenses in the amount of \$138,000 were paid by the Trust.